Epictetus in the garden

 José Felix Valdivieso, a graduate of Law, as well as East Asian Studies, has a passion for languages, from Yoruba to Japanese, along with Chinese.
 He is the Communications Director at IE Business School and the author of the 2010 book Cosas y murciélagos (Things and Bats), published by Incipit Editores.

 Miguel Panadero is a multi-faceted artist, engaged in a lifelong quest through painting, illustration and sculpture.
 His art, a reflection of the human condition and our relationship with our environment, has featured in numerous one-man and collective exhibitions.

 The world is travelling at 01 speed, unable to keep up with its own narration.
 These Things and bats are a bridge, a way of holding onto the world, of approaching the words of these things and the bats that live in it.
 Things, bats, you and me, are all points and the connections between two points and the bridge we have to extend to know ourselves as “existed”.

 The magic is in connecting, and for that magic not to be broken, we need to be alert to all inclemency, because when one least expects it, suddenly, along comes a shout and finishes everything off.

 José Félix Valdivieso

-Ecuadorian father and Spanish mother (Canarian), giving him two nationalities, he defines himself as a Janissary (the product of parents of different nationalities).
+Belgian-born, from Ecuadorian father and Spanish mother (Canarian), giving him two nationalities, he defines himself as a Janissary (the product of parents of different nationalities).
 He studied Law at Madrid’s Complutense University, and Oriental Studies, specializing in China, at the Spanish capital’s Autónoma University, and holds an MBA from IE Business School; he also briefly strayed into London with the intention of studying an LLM at University College.